fltk/fltk/README.Cairo.txt

     as well.

-    As of Feb 2021 (FLTK 1.4.0) dependencies like pixman-1 will be detected by configure or CMake automatically using pkg-config.
+    As of Feb 2021 (FLTK 1.4.0) dependencies like pixman-1 will be detected by CMake automatically using pkg-config.

-    Note 1: CMake builds *require* the use of pkg-config.
+    Note: builds with Cairo and/or Wayland *require* pkg-config.

-    Note 2: As of Feb 2021 autoconf/configure/make builds require pkg-config as well.

     3.2 Windows